Large datasets for the Euro Area and its member countries and the dynamic effects of the common monetary policy: Estimation and identification of IRFs

 Second, it must be exogenous to all other shocks, collected in the vector $ \bm \varepsilon_t^q$, i.e.,

-After choosing $R_t$ and $Z_t$, estimating the reduced-form VAR described in (\ref{reduced_form}), and obtaining the vector of estimated reduced-form residuals $\widehat{\mathbf u}_t $, we identify $\mathbf s$ using a two-step procedure.
+For a given choice of $R_t$ and $Z_t$, after estimating the reduced-form VAR in (\ref{reduced_form}), and its vector of estimated reduced-form residuals $\widehat{\mathbf u}_t $, we identify $\mathbf s$ using a two-step procedure.
 First, we project the residual of the policy indicator $R_t$, which we denote as $\widehat{u}_t^p$, on the instrument $Z_t$.
 That is, we estimate the linear regression: